wojwoj8/SummonerDash/README.md

 Before running the application, ensure you have the following prerequisites installed:

+- WChromium browsers / other may not work
 - Node.js: Install from [https://nodejs.org](https://nodejs.org)
 - Python: Install from [https://www.python.org](https://www.python.org)